Home ImprovementDoor Lock Problems and How to Fix Them

 But like all things, uPVC doors can develop problems over time and have weak spots.
 In this article, we are going to talk probably about the most common issue – why your uPVC door won’t lock when closed.

 You see, uPVC doors aren’t like ordinary doors.
-They require more attention in terms of maintenance and certain issues may arise over time, including the door not being able to lock properly.
-That said, some issues you can fix yourself, while other repairs are better left to the professionals.
+They require more attention in terms of maintenance and certain issues may arise over time, including the door not being able to lock properly or the key spinning in the lock.

-- Changes in the weather – Weird as it sounds, the weather can actually be the reason why you have troubles properly closing your uPVC door.
+Weird as it sounds, the weather can actually be the reason why you have troubles properly closing your uPVC door.
 Basically, when it gets a bit warmer or colder than normal outside, the door starts to shrink, contract, and then – expand.
-All of these factors can make locking and opening your uPVC door difficult.
+It’s only by 1mm or 2mm, but that’s quite enough.
+Changes in temperature also speed up the process of uPVC door drop, but more on then in a bit.

 If your uPVC door isn’t closing properly due to weather conditions, one of the things you can do is wait for the temperatures to get back to normal.
 We understand that this isn’t the best-case scenario, especially regarding the security of your home.
 You can also try wetting a piece of cloth with cold or hot water, depending on if your door expanded or shrunk, and applying it to its surface.